SamTebbs33/jaq/README.md

 * `VERBOSE=1`: Display the commands executed in the Makefile.
 * `ARCH=target-arch`: Set the target architecture.
 Default is the output of the `arch` command.
 Can be one of:
   * `x86`: Build for x86.
+* `BUILD_DIR=/path/to/build/dir`: Override the directory in which to look for the built objects.
+Default is "build".
 * `EMU=/path/to/emulator`: Override the emulator used.
 Default is "qemu-system-i386".
 * `DEBUGGER=/path/to/debugger`: Override the debugger used.
 Default is "gdb".

-The flags passed to the programs above can be overridden by setting the `<program>_FLAGS` flag.
+The flags passed to the programs above can be overridden by setting the `<program>_FLAGS` flag, and can be added to by setting `EXTRA_<program>_FLAGS` (generally the preferred option).

 ## Structure
 All source code files are under the "src" directory.
 Each architecture has all of its own files in its "arch/x" directory, e.g. all x86-specific code and files are under "arch/x86".
 All build files are put in "build/".